 - Fresh coriander to serve.

-- Add the onion, stir, reduce the heat to low, cover with a lid and cook for 10-15 minutes until soft.
+- Add the chopped onion, stir, reduce the heat to low, cover with a lid and cook for 10-15 minutes until soft.
 Stir occasionally.

 - When the onion is soft add 2 cloves chopped garlic and a chunk of chopped ginger.
 Stir well and fry for a further 1-2 minutes.